sancarn/Screenflow-JXA-API/README.md

 # Screenflow-JXA-API

 The ScreenFlow-JXA-API is the replacement API for the ScreenFlow-AppleScript-API.
 This repository is much more up to date than the last and boasts significantly more functionality.

 Version: 0.0.1

+## Status: Abandoned

+This project was initially designed due to frustrations with editing complex videos in screenflow.
+Unfortunately this API never really saw any significant development and I no longer have the time (or patience with JXA) to maintain it.
+I.E. I have abandoned the project.
+Please feel free to fork it and expand it into your own screenflow API, as I will not be working on this for the forseeable future.

 ## Installation: